 Experienced golf course shapers operate heavy equipment to rough grade and shape the course.
 Dirt is moved from the lake areas or brought in from offsite to achieve the desired grades in keeping with the direction and drawings from the golf course architect.

 Golf cart paths can be built of asphalt, concrete, shell, or other desired materials.
-Bonness has the experience and equipment to build cart paths in any medium.
+Bonness has the expertise and equipment to build cart paths in any medium.
 We also repair and maintain existing golf cart paths requiring specially sized equipment to limit damage to surrounding areas.

 Our crews meticulously install drain pipes, culverts, and catch basins for proper golf course drainage, as well as pumping stations and sprinkler equipment for irrigation.
 Each component is crucial for healthy turf propagation.